lizzzyCodes/draftboard/README.md

 - **Search** — a search bar to find players by name rather than browsing the fixed set.
 - **International/country filtering** — surfacing players by country of origin, directly inspired by the scouting research on evaluating international prospects.
 - **Scout notes** — directly inspired by scouts' own complaint that paperwork/report writing eats the most time in their day.
 The idea: a per-player notes field where a user can write scouting notes, favorite players, view their favorited list, and export their notes as PDF or JSON — essentially a lightweight version of the report-writing workflow the research surfaced as the single most repeated pain point across every scout interviewed.

+## AI Tool Usage Disclosure
+I used ChatGPT as a learning and debugging assistant during the development of my project.
+The core project concept, product direction, and feature decisions were my own.
+AI was used to help me understand technical concepts, troubleshoot issues, and improve my understanding of backend architecture.

+### Summary of prompts/topics used:

+**Backend architecture and FastAPI setup**

+- Asked for explanations of how to structure a FastAPI backend project.
+- Asked about organizing folders such as models, schemas, routers, services, and scripts.
+- Asked for guidance on best practices for separating API integrations from application logic.
+- Asked which endpoints in the pbpstats API matched a specific list of desired data points (bio, college/NBA stats, PPG/RPG/APG, combine numbers, scouting-style descriptors).
+- Provided balldontlie's full OpenAPI spec and asked which endpoints to use given everything discussed.
+- Debugged multiple run-time errors: wrong uv run invocation, ModuleNotFoundError for scripts, a TypeError from using the raw (non-normalized) nba_api dict shape.

+**Database design and SQLAlchemy**

+- Asked for explanations of the difference between SQLAlchemy models and Pydantic schemas.
+- Asked how database relationships work using IDs and how related tables (players, stats, shots, reviews) should connect.
+- Asked for guidance on designing database tables for NBA player data.

+**Data ingestion and API integration**

+- Asked how to structure external API calls from sources such as NBA APIs.
+- Asked about creating import/seed scripts to fetch external data and store it in PostgreSQL.
+- Asked about organizing different API integrations into separate service files.
+- Asked for explanations of how to transform API responses into database objects.

+**Debugging and environment setup**

+- Used AI assistance to troubleshoot Python environment issues, virtual environments, package installation, and running FastAPI locally.
+- Asked for help diagnosing dependency issues involving Python, SQLAlchemy, PostgreSQL, and package management.

+**Learning backend concepts**

+- Asked conceptual questions about backend workflows, including:
+    - How frontend applications retrieve database IDs.
+    - How APIs, services, databases, and frontend components communicate.
+    - How database models translate external API data into stored records.

+### Example prompt summaries:

+- "Explain the difference between SQLAlchemy models and Pydantic schemas."
+- "How should I structure a FastAPI backend that imports NBA data and stores it in PostgreSQL?"
+- "How should I organize API service files when using multiple external APIs?"
+- "How does a seed script fetch API data and save it to a database?"
+- "Help me debug my FastAPI/PostgreSQL environment setup."

+### AI contribution:

+AI was used primarily as a technical tutor and debugging resource.
+It helped explain unfamiliar backend concepts, suggest common architectural patterns, and assist with troubleshooting.
+I made the final decisions regarding the project scope, application design, data sources, features, and implementation approach.